 stkHomethat also includes site-wide information.
 The dialog allows for:

 tabMain: Exclusion of the page from the navigation bars, and browser window and navigation titles that are different from the page title.
-See h and for how this content is used.
+See htmlHeader area and Navigation for how this content is used.

 tabMetaData: Entry of meta keywords and description.
 These are inserted into the HTML by the

 tabChannels: Exclusion of the page from rendering in a variation, for example the

 smartphonevariation.
 See Targeting specific content for more information.

 tabDependencies: Automatically renders a list of dependent pages and DMS assets.
 This functionality relies on the Content Dependencies module and is an EE feature.

 The master configuration is in Dialog Defintions >

 /<page folder>/<template name>Properties.